knpuniversity/symfony4/sfcasts/uploads/flysystem-imagine-bundle.md

 when the image paths are rendered.
 Right now, it needs to be `/uploads`.

-For example, if LiipImagineBundle stores a file called `media/cache/foo.jpg` into Flsystem, we know that the public path to this will be `/uploads/media/cache/foo.jpg`.
+For example, if LiipImagineBundle stores a file called `media/cache/foo.jpg` into Flysystem, we know that the public path to this will be `/uploads/media/cache/foo.jpg`.
 We'll talk more about this setting later when we move to s3.

 Ok, delete the `media/` directory entirely.
 Oh, and I almost forgot the last step: